Loss Dynamics of Temporal Difference Reinforcement Learning: Discussion

 Beyond developing a theory of learning dynamics in reinforcement learning, the approach could be used in neuroscience to understand how neural representation of space or value can shape the learning dynamics at the behavioral level.
 Ideas from reinforcement learning have been extremely influential to understand phenomena observed in neuroscience and have been mapped directly onto specific brain circuits \cite{schultz1997neural,doya2008modulators,behrens2018cognitive}.
 The place cells of the hippocampus \cite{o1976place} exhibit localized tuning as the example in Figure \ref{fig:gauss_equiv_phenomenon} and together with grid cells in enthorinal cortex are thought to be crucial for navigation in spatial and cognitive spaces and their tuning is shaped by experience \cite{moser2008place,behrens2018cognitive,stachenfeld2017hippocampus,sosa2021navigating}.
 Our theory specifically link the structure of representations, policy and reward to learning rates, which can all be experimentally measured simultaneously and could shed on light on how the spectral properties of representations govern learning and navigation \cite{mcnamee2021flexible,behrens2018cognitive}, similarly to how the mean field theories we have used here can explain learning of sensory features \cite{bordelon2022population}.
 Future work could straightforwardly extend this DMFT formalism to deal with replay of sampled experiences during TD learning \cite{fedus2020revisiting} at the cost of tracking correlations of weight updates across iterations of the algorithm \cite{mignacco2020dynamical}.

 To summarize, our work provide a new promising direction towards a theory of learning dynamics in reinforcement learning in artificial and biological agents. \looseness=-1

-\begin{ack} CP and BB were supported by NSF grant DMS-2134157.
+\begin{ack} BB is supported by a Google PhD Fellowship.
+CP and BB were supported by NSF grant DMS-2134157.
+CP is further supported by NSF CAREER Award IIS-2239780, and a Sloan Research Fellowship.
 PM was supported by NIH grant 5R01DC017311 to Venkatesh Murthy and Naoshige Uchida.
+HK was supported by the Harvard College Research Program.
+This work has been made possible in part by a gift from the Chan Zuckerberg Initiative Foundation to establish the Kempner Institute for the Study of Natural and Artificial Intelligence.
 We thank Jacob Zavatone-Veth for useful discussions and comments on this manuscript. \end{ack}

 {S\arabic{page}}